- May 10, 2019

 Buying Office Space

 As your company continues to grow and prosper, you may begin to achieve profitability at a level where you can buy an office building.
 The structure can also contribute to business income if you lease other units in the building to interested companies, which will help to cover the monthly mortgage payment and utilities.
-Also, purchasing office space may result in higher tax deductions.
+Keep in mind that as the owner, you will be responsible for certain aspects of property maintenance, which includes scheduling HVAC repairs, cleaning the interiors, and maintaining the exterior pavement.
+However, owning the building comes with certain benefits.
+Purchasing office space may result in higher tax deductions.
 A privately owned company building can also provide the means to expand your products and services along with the requisite office space needed for the business’ infrastructure.
 You might even decide to sell the building for profit after it accrues equity over time.

 Watching your company grow through its various locations and home offices is almost as exciting as operating the business.
 Explore office-space options for your startup to determine the best location for each phase of your business’ development.